Garrison Church, Potsdam: Wagner organ

 The Garrison church organ, which included a carillon, was built by the organ builder Joachim Wagner in 1731–32 and had 25 registers on 3 manuals with pedals.
 These were later increased to 42 registers by his colleague, Carl Ludwig Gesell (de), in 1862.
-The organ was further modernized by Wilhelm Sauer during extensive interior renovations carried out from 1897–99.
+The organ was further modernized by Wilhelm Sauer during extensive interior renovations carried out from 1897 to 1899.
 He re-used approximately half of the original historical organ pipes for the new late-romantic style organ, increased the number of registers to 46 and changed the mechanics to a pneumatic action system.
 The organ was unusually placed and stood over the chancel on the second balcony.
 It had an imposing casing with richly carved ornamentation and sculptural details thought to be designed by the Johann Glume.
 The prospect, or organ pipes, were arranged in three towers, each with six groups of pipes, the longest of which was 5 meters.
 Some of the pedal registers were housed in the middle tower for lack of space.
 Remarkable but suitable for a military church, the organ had chimes imitating trombones and kettledrums mounted on angels.
 A circling sun and a wing-beating eagle completed the decor.
 Thanks to a generous donation from the mail order house founder, Werner Otto, it has been possible to rebuild the Wagner organ based on existing documents.